On this page

 • Captures properties dynamically with events.

-• Allows for richer and more dynamic segmentation of user data.
+• Allows richer, more dynamic segmentation of user data.

 Top metrics

-Amplitude and Adobe Analytics use different terminology and structures for metrics.
-As a result, direct one-to-one mapping may not be possible.
-See the table below for a comparison of key metrics in Adobe Analytics and potential equivalents or comparable concepts in Amplitude.
+Amplitude and Adobe Analytics use different terminology and structures for metrics, so direct one-to-one mapping may not be possible.
+The following table compares key metrics in Adobe Analytics with potential equivalents or comparable concepts in Amplitude.

 Align on your top metrics and business use cases

-Taking the time to align on your top business use cases makes it easier for your users to find useful reports and avoid higher future maintenance costs.
+Aligning on your top business use cases makes it easier for your users to find useful reports and reduces future maintenance costs.

-Before you start to migrate data, ensure all stakeholders and team members agree on what you want to get from the data.
+Before you migrate data, ensure all stakeholders and team members agree on what they want to get from the data.
 Consider the following:

-To help understand the analysis workspaces you use most, use external tools that can read your Adobe configuration and provide a report.
-For example, a third-party Component Editor can get workspace use statistics to help you understand which workspaces and projects are most active.
+To identify the analysis workspaces you use most, use external tools that read your Adobe configuration and provide a report.
+For example, a third-party Component Editor can return workspace use statistics that show which workspaces and projects are most active.

-Work with your top Adobe user and champions to confirm which key reports and KPIs they want to query in Amplitude.
-This allows you to define the data they need in Amplitude so you can focus on what's most important.
-These users build the reports and queries others use, so capturing their use cases and enabling them as change agents is beneficial to your migration.
+Work with your top Adobe users and champions to confirm which key reports and KPIs they want to query in Amplitude.
+Capturing their use cases lets you define the data they need in Amplitude and focus on what matters most.
+These users build the reports and queries others use, so enabling them as change agents benefits your migration.

-For more information, see Amplitude's industry-specific best practice guides for sample use cases and questions.
+For more information, refer to Amplitude's industry-specific best practice guides for sample use cases and questions.

 Map your Adobe variables to the Amplitude schema